tbudurovych/tbudurovych.github.io/_posts/2015-02-02-parsing-json-in-ironpython.markdown

 I was working with TIBCO Spotfire that has hosted IronPython scripting.
 And I had to process some JSON data, which is easy in Python by doing `import json`.
 But that construct gives an import error in IronPython "No module named json".

-So I decided to use JavaScriptSerializer .NET classes that I used in C#:
+So I decided to use JavaScriptSerializer .NET class that I have been using in C#:

 {% highlight python %}
 peopleJson = '''[